5 Advanced Open Source Investigation Techniques

 Internal data is information created within a business.
 External data can come from numerous other sources, including news media, search engines, social media platforms and corporate records data.

-Technique #2: Harness intelligent automation to improve decision-making
+Technique #2: Use automation and AI to improve decision-making

-It’s often not realistic to undertake open source investigations manually — there is simply too much data.
+Undertaking open source investigations manually is unrealistic for many organisations — there is simply too much data.
+Technology is key in solving this problem.

-However, fully-automated and AI-based decision-making cannot match the expertise and nuance that experienced investigators bring to the table.
+However, fully-automated or AI-based decision-making cannot match the expertise and nuance that experienced investigators bring.
+Automating decisions as impactful as those that occur as a result of OSINT investigations can raise ethical concerns.

 • Intelligent automation of manual processes, such as the gathering and mapping of data